Dr. Dolittle: Tail to the Chief

 Dr. Dolittle: Tail to the Chief (also known as Dr. Dolittle 4) is a 2008 American comedy film directed by Craig Shapiro and starring Kyla Pratt and Norm Macdonald.
 It is the fourth film in the Dr. Dolittle series.
+A sequel, Dr. Dolittle: Million Dollar Mutts, was released in 2009.

 Like its predecessor, Dr. Dolittle 3 in 2006, it was released direct to DVD as well, on March 4, 2008.
-It is also the second film in the series not to feature Eddie Murphy as Doctor Dolittle, or Raven-Symoné as Charisse Dolittle, although Doctor Dolittle was mentioned in the film.
+It is also the second film in the series not to feature Eddie Murphy as Dr. John Dolittle, or Raven-Symoné as Charisse Dolittle, although Dr. Dolittle was mentioned in the film.
 The role of Lisa Dolittle, originally played by Kristen Wilson, is now played by Karen Holness.